 - Averted when the Aqua Teens are stolen by a giant spider in the Sahara.
 Carl tries to sell the house several times, with disastrous results, but played straight: the house's new inhabitants disappear by the next episode, for Carl to get harassed again.

 - Something Completely Different

 - Sound Effect Bleep: The actual [BLEEP] sound was used extensively during the earlier seasons.
 Nowadays, it's mostly a fart sound, or an effect relevant to the episode.
 The season 3 episode "Gee Whiz" is one of the earlier episodes, as seen when Meatwad flips out.

 - Space Whale Aesop:

-- El Spanish O: Shake does it in "Remooned", when he thinks a convenience store clerk is Mexican.
+- El Spanish "-o": Shake does it in "Remooned", when he thinks a convenience store clerk is Mexican.
 "Get back there-o and cash-o the check-o, amigo."